HokkaidoDev/ToDoList_1/README.md

 # ToDoList

-## This app will help for people put one's affairs in order.
+## This app will help you get things done.

 In this application, I use:
 * Room